How it Works

 Pick a professionally designed template in our online studio and customize it with your images and messaging.
 Or contact us to have one of our designers create something custom for you!

 Before you leave the Preflight Check you’ll get to pick where to place the address block on your postcard.
-You have total flexibility to pick whatever looks best on your postcard (we’ll make sure to keep you within the UPS guidelines—we do want your card to mail after all).
+You have total flexibility to pick whatever looks best on your postcard (we’ll make sure to keep you within the USPS guidelines—we do want your card to mail after all).

 After you approve your postcard you have two options—upload a mail list or use our online tools to create your own.